Members: 514 Discussions: 1063 Files: 2

-- Research Section website: Discover a wealth of research information and tools availabe to help you become an effective researcher.
+- Research Caucus website: Discover a wealth of research information and tools available to help you become an effective researcher.

 - Member directory: Connect with your peers!

 - Forum and discussion list: Connect with your peers and other research mentors and experts for news, trends, ideas, and advice.

 - Hypothesis: Read our online journal for interesting articles and the latest news and information about library research — publish results of your investigations in Hypothesis.

 - Continuing education opportunities: Participate in MLA CE classes and symposia and a wide array of professional activities tailored for the librarian researcher.